Learning Compact Boolean Networks: Experiments

 \subsection{Adaptive Discretization}

-In this part, we evaluate the proposed adaptive discretization strategy, comparing it against Gumbel noise injection.
-In addition to test accuracy, we also measure the discretization gap, defined as the accuracy difference between the relaxed model before discretization and the discretized Boolean network after discretization, following \citet{yousefi2025mind}.
+We evaluate adaptive discretization against Gumbel noise injection on both final test accuracy and the discretization gap, which is defined as the accuracy difference between the relaxed model before discretization and the discrete Boolean network after discretization, following \citet{yousefi2025mind}.

-\paragraph{Main Results} \cref{fig:gumbel_vs_lh} compares the proposed adaptive discretization against Gumbel noise injection on \cifar with our medium convolutional model.
-We sweep the hyperparameter for Gumbel noise injection for a fair comparison.
-As shown in \cref{fig:gumbel_vs_lh}, our method consistently outperforms Gumbel noise injection in test accuracy.
-Further, the adaptive discretization significantly reduces the training cost, since discretized layers are more efficient in both forward and backward passes.
-For example, after discretizing four convolutional layers, the model trains 1.8x faster than the original model.
-In contrast, Gumbel noise injection leads to computational overhead throughout training.
+\textbf{Main Results. } \Cref{fig:gumbel_vs_lh} compares adaptive discretization with Gumbel noise injection on \cifar using our medium convolutional model.
+We sweep the Gumbel-noise hyperparameter for a fair comparison.
+Adaptive discretization consistently improves test accuracy while reducing training cost: after four convolutional layers are discretized, training is 1.8x faster than the fully relaxed model, since discretized layers are cheaper in both forward and backward passes.
+By contrast, Gumbel noise injection adds computational overhead throughout training.
+In addition, ablation studies in \cref{app:fixed_schedule_discretization} show that well-tuned fixed-schedule discretization could also match the performance of adaptive discretization, highlighting the importance of discretization-aware training.
+Nevertheless, adaptive discretization is more convenient in practice because it does not require tuning additional discretization schedules.

-\paragraph{Adaption Reduces Discretization Gap Progressively} We conduct an ablation study on \cifar with our medium convolutional model, varying the number of layers discretized during training from 1 to 5 (the model has 6 layers in total).
-As shown in \cref{fig:acc_vs_frozen_layers}, progressively discretizing more layers during training consistently reduces the discretization gap, demonstrating the effectiveness of the proposed adaptive discretization strategy.
-However, due to the limited number of training steps, progressively discretizing all layers during training does not lead to the best accuracy after discretization, as the model has insufficient resource to learn better solutions.
-In practice, we find that progressively discretizing all convolutional layers works well for all models, achieving a good balance between reducing the discretization gap and allowing sufficient learning.
-This is possibly because non-convolutional layers can converge steadily without discretization during training (c.f. \cref{fig:row_argmax_difference}).
-Therefore, for our final models, we always adaptively discretize all convolutional layers, as described in \cref{sec:adaptive_discretization}.
+\textbf{Progressive Discretization Reduces the Gap. } We further vary the number of layers discretized during training from 1 to 5 in the medium convolutional \cifar model, which has 6 layers in total.
+As shown in \cref{fig:acc_vs_frozen_layers}, discretizing more layers progressively reduces the discretization gap, confirming the intended effect of adaptive discretization.
+Discretizing all layers during training does not yield the best final accuracy under the fixed training budget, likely because early discretization limits the model's remaining learning capacity.
+In practice, we adaptively discretize all convolutional layers across all settings, balancing gap reduction with sufficient optimization, since non-convolutional layers already converge steadily without training-time discretization (c.f. \cref{fig:row_argmax_difference}).